Alexis Haines: Involvement in the "Bling Ring"

 She reported that she did not have any contact with Lohan during her brief time in jail and that Lohan did not cause any trouble.

 In popular culture

 Haines has been featured in two films chronicling events surrounding the "Bling Ring", both titled The Bling Ring.

-In the first, a made for TV film that originally aired on Lifetime in 2011, the character based on her is named Maddie Bishop and is played by Spencer Locke.
+In the first, a made-for-TV film that originally aired on Lifetime in 2011, the character based on her is named Maddie Bishop and is played by Spencer Locke.

-British actress Emma Watson played Haines in the Sofia Coppola-directed 2013 film, wherein she is renamed as Nicolette "Nicki" Moore.
+In the second film, which was directed by Sofia Coppola, British actress Emma Watson played the Haines-based character Nicolette "Nicki" Moore.
 The film premiered at the Cannes Film Festival, and was released nationwide on June 21, 2013.
-Haines has criticized her depiction in the film as inaccurate, alleging her role in the burglaries is exaggerated.
+Haines has criticized her depiction in the 2013 film as inaccurate, alleging her role in the burglaries is exaggerated.
 Haines further called out Watson for negative comments Watson made about Haines' character in the film, saying she expected more empathy given the public knowledge that Haines had been sexually abused and was struggling with heroin addiction.